 When do I receive my teaching assignment?

 New TAs will be notified the week before the start of the semester directing them to the UIC Schedule of Classes to view their teaching schedule.
-50% TAs can expect to teach three discussion sections of a large lecture; 25% TAs can expect a teaching load of two discussion sections.
-In addition to teaching, duties typically include 2 hours tutoring in the Mathematical Sciences Learning Center, proctoring exams, and assisting with grading.
+In addition to teaching discussion sections, duties typically include 2 hours tutoring in the Mathematical Sciences Learning Center, proctoring exams, and assisting with grading.

 TAs usually teach on Tuesdays and Thursdays, but must also be available to attend the lecture once a week during the term to help proctor exams.
 Per the hiring contract, all TAs must be available through the date determined by their course instructor, until final exams are graded and all course administration is completed.